hashicorp/serf/website/source/docs/commands/event.html.markdown

   to send this command.
 If this isn't specified, the command will contact "127.0.0.1:7373" which is the default RPC address of a Serf agent.

+* `-rpc-auth` - Optional RPC auth token.
+If the agent is configured to use an auth token, then this must be provided or the agent will refuse the command.

 ## Sending an Event

 To send an event, use `serf event NAME` where NAME is the name of the